Sitecore/developer-portal/apps/devportal/data/markdown/pages/learn/accelerate/xm-cloud/pre-development/project-architecture/rate-limits-and-caching.md

 To reduce the number of requests to Experience Edge, you can tune the web application cache in the following areas:

 * [Dictionary service](https://github.com/sitecorelabs/xmcloud-foundation-head/blob/main/src/sxastarter/src/lib/dictionary-service-factory.ts#L20)
-  * The default cache timeout is 60 seconds, you can increase this to reduce the number of requests to Experience Edge.
+  * The default `cacheTimeout` is 60 seconds, you can increase this to reduce the number of requests to Experience Edge.
   * Increase `pageSize` (10 default) - this value can go up to 1000 depending on how many dictionary items you have
 * [Personalize middleware](https://github.com/sitecorelabs/xmcloud-foundation-head/blob/main/src/sxastarter/src/lib/middleware/plugins/personalize.ts#L26)
   * Increase the default `cacheTimeout` (10s default)
-  * If your client is not using Emb Embedded Personalization, disable or remove the middleware
+  * If your client is not using Embedded Personalization, disable or remove the middleware
 * [Redirects middleware](https://github.com/sitecorelabs/xmcloud-foundation-head/blob/main/src/sxastarter/src/lib/middleware/plugins/redirects.ts#L12)
   * Increase the default `cacheTimeout` (10s default)
-  * If you are not using (SXA) redirects, you can disadisable or remove the middleware
+  * If you are not using (SXA) redirects, you can disable or remove the middleware

 ### Enabling LayoutService/Dictionary Retries